SwechaKranthi/pdsnd_github/README.md

 ### Credits
 all used resources are linked and credited in readme.txt

-###Changes
+### Changes
-Improving documentation Part 4 Turn 2: Commit number:2(Refactoring Branch)
+Improving documentation Part 4 Turn 3: Commit number:3(Refactoring Branch)